MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 # Testing Terraform Modules

-We can use [terratest](https://terratest.gruntwork.io/docs/) to run integration tests with Terraform.
+We can use [Terratest](https://terratest.gruntwork.io/docs/) to run integration tests with Terraform.
-Inside of the Terraform module create a folder named `test`, and add the files `test.vars`, `provider.tf`, and `generic_test.go`.
+Inside of repository for the Terraform module create a folder named `test`, and add the files:

+- `test.vars`,
+- `provider.tf`, and
+- `generic_test.go`.

-To get up and running you need to specify a test environment.
+To get up and running you need to specify the backend test environment.
-Using [environment variables in Terraform](https://www.terraform.io/docs/commands/environment-variables.html) allows to specify the the necessary [backend configuration](https://www.terraform.io/docs/backends/index.html).
+Using [environment variables in Terraform](https://www.terraform.io/docs/commands/environment-variables.html) allows us to specify the the necessary [backend configuration](https://www.terraform.io/docs/backends/index.html) in an `.env` file.
+This is also very handy for testing across multiple backend and for instance staging environments.

 A good practice is to run tests in a dedicated test resource group, e.g. `resource_group_name = "playground-test-resources"`.
 The test resources should also be tagged as such, using the terraform tags argument: `tags = { test = true }`, see [Test Values](#test-values).
 Tagging the resources and using a dedicated test resource group is recommended for identification and cleanup purposes.

-Per test we have to change the values in [test.vars](#test-values) to match the test environment.
+When a test fails or the pipeline crashes the provisioned resources can easily be found and removed.

 ```bash
 # Source necessary TF environment variables